 If you need a break from studying or are looking for things to do with your friends, browse the downtown events calendar!
 There’s always something happening downtown.

-- Arts & Crafts at Brothers Craft Brewing, 4-11pm.
+- Arts & Drafts at Brothers Craft Brewing, 1:00-10:00pm.
 Bring out your art supplies and make new friends while sipping craft beer.
 Adult coloring books and supplies are also provided!

 - Bingo is Life the Game Show at Ruby’s Arcade, 7:30-9pm.
 There are few things as fun and relaxing as settling down to play games with your friends or loved ones over some amazing pizza and brews.
-On top of this, you might win some great prizes!
+On top of this, you could win up to $100!

 - Geeks Who Drink Trivia Night at Pale Fire, 8-10pm.
 What makes a night out to a brewery even better?
 Trivia!
 It’s free to play and winners get some great prizes.
 Whether you’re flying solo or bringing a group, it’s sure make for a fun evening out.